-The firmware of bothcomes in three alternative versions and is composed out of the:
+The firmware comes in several alternative versions and is composed out of the:

-- Boot-up software (BOS), the Resource Management System (RMS), the Flash Loader (FL), the Mifare compatible code part (MCS) located in the ROM and the RFI supporting functions.
-The BOS applies the essential configuration, internal testing and the start-up. - The RMS implements a low level application interface (API) to the Smartcard Embedded Software and provides handling and managing routines for RAM, MMU, Branch table, configuration and further functions. - The Flash Loader allows downloading user software to the SOLID FLASHTM NVM during the manufacturing process and also at user premises if ordered. - The Radio Frequency Interface Application Interface (RFAPI) functions consist of executable code in the ROM which is part of the TOE and a SOLID FLASHTM NVM code part which is delivered separately to the user and which is not part of the TOE. - The Mifare compatible software (MCS) part located in the ROM.
-These routines are only called if the MCS library is executed; else these routines are not sued.
+- Boot-up software (BOS), the Resource Management System (RMS), the Flash Loader (FL), the NRG code part located in the ROM and the RFI supporting functions.
+The BOS applies the essential configuration, internal testing and the start-up. - The NRG ROM part and the RFI supporting functions are not part of the TOE Security Functionality (TSF). - The RMS implements a low level application interface (API) to the Smartcard Embedded Software and provides handling and managing routines for RAM, MMU, Branch table, configuration and further functions. - The Flash Loader allows downloading user software to the SOLID FLASHTM NVM during the manufacturing process and also at user premises if ordered. - The Radio Frequency Interface Application Interface (RFAPI) functions consist of executable code in the ROM which is part of the TOE and a SOLID FLASHTM NVM code part which is delivered separately to the user and which is not part of the TOE.
+The RFAPI is not part of the TOE Security Functionality (TSF). - The NRG software part located in the ROM.
+These routines are only called if the NRG library is executed; else these routines are not used.
+The NRG is not part of the TOE Security Functionality (TSF).

-With regard to the RFAI part, this means that the TOE products are delivered without the code part located in the SOLID FLASHTM NVM.
-This RF-API part is a piece of software delivered separated from the chip in order to be implemented by the user together with his software.
+With regard to the RFAPI part, this means that the TOE products are delivered without the code part located in the SOLID FLASHTM NVM.
+This RFAPI part is a piece of software delivered separated from the chip in order to be implemented by the user together with his software.
 Only the RFAPI SOLID FLASHTM NVM code part can call the RFAPI ROM functions and optimize the contactless communication.
 Therefore, the RFAPI ROM functions do not implement a user interface.
 In general the RFAPI implements a fast TOE startup and simplifies the user settings for optimized contactless communication.
 The ROM and SOLID FLASHTM NVM areas storing the RFAPI functions are access protected and only the SOLID FLASHTM NVM part, which is not part of the TOE, implements the user interface.
+The RFAPI is not part of the TOE Security Functionality (TSF).

-This TOE implements a Hybrid Random Number Generator (HDRNG).
-This HDRNG equals to the expression Hybrid Physical True Random Number Generator (hybrid PTRNG) as defined by the BSI.
+This TOE implements a Hybrid Random Number Generator (HRNG).
+This HRNG equals to the expression Hybrid Physical True Random Number Generator (hybrid PTRNG) as defined by the BSI.
 In the following, the BSI expression hybrid PTRNG is used.
 The hybrid PTRNG implements a true physical random source and has evidenced its conformance to the classes of AIS31 [13] as declared in chapter 7.1.1.1.